RigsOfRods/docs.rigsofrods.org/source/gameplay/installing-the-game.md

 [![Available on itch.io](https://static.itch.io/images/badge-color.svg){ width=150 loading=lazy }](http://rigs-of-rods.sf.net/itch/dev/)

 !!! danger "Don't place your device at risk"
     For your security, only download Rigs of Rods from the [official Download Center](https://www.rigsofrods.org/download).
-Downloading from unkown sources may expose you to malware, outdated versions, or modified files that could harm your device.
+Downloading from unknown sources may expose you to malware, outdated versions, or modified files that could harm your device.

 ## Windows